-To assess the competitiveness of our executive compensation program and to assist in setting compensation levels, we have historically referred to industry surveys, including the Radford High-Technology Executive Compensation Survey.
-In addition during our fiscal year ended July 31, 2013, Compensia provided market data for the compensation peer group approved by our compensation committee.
+Historically, to assess the competitiveness of our executive compensation program and to assist in setting compensation levels, we have referred to industry surveys, including the Radford High-Technology Executive Compensation Survey.
+In addition, during our fiscal year ended July 31, 2014, Compensia provided market data for the compensation peer group approved by our compensation committee.